lovethewor1d/Love-CV/README.md

 **Consultant - Penetration Tester @ <a href="https://phew.co.nz/" target="_blank">Phew Cyber Security</a> (_August 2022 - April 2024_)**
 - Prepared high quality reports and documentation of various security assessments.
-- Conducted comprehensive Internal and External Network Vulnerability Assessments and Penetration Testing while aligning findings with NIST frameworks.
+- Conducted comprehensive Internal and External Network Vulnerability Assessments and Penetration Testing while aligning findings with NIST framework.
 - Executed web, API, and mobile pen tests aligned with OWASP and NIST standards and performed Risk Assessments and Threat Modeling.
 - Played a pivotal role in Managed Services delivery, ensuring prompt and effective resolution of client issues and support ticket management.
 - Provided mentorship to junior team members, fostering professional growth and enhancing team expertise in cutting-edge security practices.

 **<a href="https://kpmg.com/in/en/home/services/advisory/cyber-security.html" target="_blank">KPMG India</a>**
 - **Promoted to: Consultant. (_April 2021 - June 2022_)**
-   - Recognized for surpassing expectations, pushing boundaries, taking initiatives,creating tools, leading CTF events and training sessions, and guiding a team to achieve success.
+   - Recognised for surpassing expectations, pushing boundaries, taking initiatives, creating tools, leading CTF events and training sessions, and guiding a team to achieve success.
    - Developed project plans by understanding clients requirements, defined roles and responsibilities, allocated resources and established clear timelines to ensure all tasks are completed efficiently and effectively.
-   - Expertly communicated, managed and synchronized multiple stakeholders and clients, achieving 100% on-time delivery of project milestones while guiding a team of 3-4 consultants.
+   - Expertly communicated, managed and synchronised multiple stakeholders and clients, achieving 100% on-time delivery of project milestones while guiding a team of 3-4 consultants.
    - Performed comprehensive penetration testing and helped clients to mitigate critical findings in a timely manner.

 - **Promoted to: Associate Consultant. (_April 2020 - April 2021_)**